gluster/gluster-kubernetes/docs/examples/hello_world/README.md

 kubernetes                 192.168.10.90:6443                                   23h
 ```

-***NOTE***: Endpoints define the GlusterFS cluster, for version 1.4.X this is a required parameter for the StorageClass.

 #### Dynamic provisioner in Kubernetes >= 1.5 ####

-Starting with Kubernetes 1.5, a manual Endpoint is no longer necessary for the
+Starting with Kubernetes 1.5 a manual Endpoint is no longer necessary for the
 GlusterFS dynamic provisioner.
+In Kubernetes 1.6 and later manually specifying
-When the dynamic provisioner creates a volume
+an endpoint will cause the provisioning to fail.
+When the dynamic provisioner
-it will also automatically create the Endpoint.
+creates a volume it will also automatically create the Endpoint.

 There are other StorageClass parameters (e.g. cluster, GID) which were added
 to the Gluster dynamic provisioner in Kubernetes.
 Please refer to